kwonus/Quelle/Quelle-AVX.md

 - Level 1 [basic search support]
 - Level 2 [search support includes also searching on part-of-speech tags]

-AVX-Quelle is Level 2 implementation with few extra search capabilities.
+AVX-Quelle is Level 2 implementation with additional specialized search capabilities.
+However, there are two features of Vanilla-Quelle where AVX-Quelle diverges from the baseline specification.

+1. AVX-Quelle drops support for polarity on search clauses.
+Vanilla-Quelle uses minus+minus ( -- ) to negate entire search clauses.
+AVX-Quelle does not support that operation.
+Instead, AVX-Quelle allows individual features within a search clause to be negated using Minus+colon ( -: )
+2. AVX-Quelle does not support the %exact setting of Vanilla-Quelle.
+Instead, it offers two thresholds: %threashold.text and %threshold.phonics.
+A setting of 100 (i.e. 100%) behaves much like %exact = true of Vanilla-Quelle.
+Yet, AVX-Quelle allows the specification of fuzziness thresholds using these enhanced settings.
+This in conjunction with the lexicon setting allow greater control over matching logic than Vanilla-Quelle.

 ### III.
 Quelle Syntax

 Just like the baseline Quelle specification, Quelle-AVX defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.

-Quelle Syntax comprises seventeen(17) verbs.
+Quelle Syntax comprises eighteen(18) verbs.
 Each verb corresponds to a basic action:

 - find
 - filter